We’re partnering with Trees for the Future.

 We were more than excited to be partner with Trees for the Future (TREES).
 They’re a non-profit organization that helps plant trees in Sub-Saharan Africa.
 This program provides education and resources to farmers by helping them grow more food and build a sustainable future.
 Not only does planting trees help communities, but helps reverse environmental degradation and removes greenhouse gases from the atmosphere.
 We believe a tree anywhere is the world is helping everyone.
 Did you know that a single tree can absorb 26 pounds of CO2 a year?
 With moving tradewinds and a rapidly growing globally connected world, clean air should be on everyone’s priority list.
 No matter where a tree is planted, the benefits will be felt everywhere.

-How does the Trees for the Future Program actually work?
+How do the Trees for the Future Program actually work?

 Great question!
 They plant all sorts of trees and plants, and nearly all of the trees are either native or naturalized in the environments where they are planted.
 TREES partners with local farmers to understand their specific needs and matches them with species that will suit their environment.